clouatre/math-mcp-learning-server/README.md

 - Testing procedures and quality assurance
 - Architecture guidelines and best practices

+## Code of Conduct

+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to hugues+mcp-coc@linux.com.

 ## Publishing to PyPI

 This package is published to PyPI using `uv`.
 To publish updates: